Capacity Mechanisms and the Winter Package

-Chapter IV of the Proposal for the “Directive of the European Parliament and of the Council on common rules for the internal market for electricity (recast)” enumerates principles and procedures for assessing the need for a capacity mechanism in a member state.
+Chapter IV of the proposed regulation enumerates principles and procedures for assessing the need for a capacity mechanism in a member state.
 The chapter provides clarification on conditions for implementation of a capacity mechanisms, on CRM design and cross-border participation.
 Articles 21, 22, 23 and 24 of the “Proposal for a Regulation of the European Parliament and the Council on the internal market for electricity (recast)” address capacity mechanisms.
 In addition to these articles, Article 18 (Resource Adequacy) and Article 19 (European resource adequacy assessment) have a strong bearing on CRM implementation.

 This post presents two key aspects of the treatment of capacity mechanisms in the winter package.
 The first section discusses the conditions and the design principles laid down for implementation of the capacity mechanisms.
 The second section discusses cross-border participation in capacity mechanisms.

 Furthermore, ENTSO-E and EURELECTRIC have recently published their position on the treatment of capacity mechanisms in the winter package proposal.
 The reactions of these two organisations provide a taste of the debate to come in the near future.
 Therefore, excerpts from these position papers are also presented.